From William Shakespeare to Walt Disney, Tudor Style Inspires the Imagination

 Top: This 2-story, 4-bedroom home (Plan #165-1014) has a stucco-and-brick exterior and an open floor plan.
 Bottom: Heres a 1-story home with 4 bedrooms and a gourmet kitchen, breakfast nook, family room, fireplace, and library (Plan #165-1124).

-Top: This 2-story, 3-bedroom updated Tudor house plan boasts an open floor plan and a U-shape kitchen with breakfast nook (Plan #138-1270).
+Top: This 2-story, 3-bedroom updated Tudor house plan boasts an open floor plan and a U-shape kitchen with a breakfast nook (Plan #138-1270).
 Bottom: A large kitchen with breakfast room is the highlight of this 2-story, 4-bedroom Tudor style house (Plan #168-1063).

 From the tranquil beauty of Anne Hataway’s cottage to the modern Tudor Revivals all over the world, and in the fictional lives of the rich and not-so-rich, the Tudor style continues its fanciful flair and storybook appeal.